-- Damaged parts must be replaced - Carefully clean the parts of the device, so as not to cause damage. - When cleaning, always wear appropriate personal protective equipment. - Incorrect disassembly can result in injury.
+- Damaged parts must be replaced - Carefully clean the parts of the device, so as not to cause damage - When cleaning, always wear appropriate personal protective equipment - Incorrect disassembly can result in injuries

-As specified in the Safety Data Sheet of the medium, protective equipment must be worn when handling hazardous media.
+With hazardous media, the protective equipment specified in the Safety Data Sheet of the medium must be worn.
 In addition, the specifications of the system operator must be followed.
 If no protective equipment is specified, suitable protective gloves and goggles must be worn.